joacoh/wise2mbh/README.md

 ---
 ### Scripts and Tutorials

-A solid pipeline has been developed for internal-use only on the ETHER sample and a modified version will be provided in the near future!
+A solid pipeline has been developed for **internal-use only on the ETHER database** and a modified version is already available for public use.
 Right now, everybody can build a script with the provided functions and tutorials.
 Be aware of matrix sizes when using the MC approach.

-Actual stage of public pipeline: **Ready**
+- Public pipeline: Available as **pipeline.py** on main

-Actual stage of tutorials: **Ready**
+- Tutorials: Available on Jupyter notebooks on main/tutorials

-Actual stage of documentation: **WIP**
+- Documentation: **WIP**

 ---